 Benefit #3: Prepare For College Better

-Taking an AP course is akin to taking an actual college course, which can help students get a taste for college.
-If structured properly, an AP course should give high school students a preview of what skills they need to succeed in a college class and what the workload might look like.
+Taking an AP course is akin to taking an actual college course, which can help you get a taste for college.
+If structured properly, an AP course should give you a preview of what skills you need to succeed in a college class and what the workload might look like.

 Learning to manage time properly, developing strong research and analytic skills, and covering material more quickly in an AP class can be helpful preparation for the rigors of college life.

-Taking AP classes can also help students identify their interests and passions which may lead them to the right college.
-Having a preview of what it would be like to study French, Psychology, or Chemistry in college can help guide students during the application process towards schools that have strong programs in their chosen area of interest.
+Taking AP classes can also help you identify your interests and passions which may lead you to the right college.
+Having a preview of what it would be like to study French, Psychology, or Chemistry in college can help guide you during the application process towards schools that have strong programs in your chosen area of interest.

 College Financing Options

-When it comes to paying for college, there are a lot of different options available to students.
-Scholarships, grants, and federal financial aid are all options to help a student pay for college.
+When it comes to paying for college, there are a lot of different options available to students, including scholarships, grants, and federal financial aid.

 SoFi Loan Products